tknvdu/INF6018/README.md

 * A disconnected component in the network (there are vertices that cannot reach all other vertices in the network) It could indicate a methodological issue or maybe a unique network structure.

-Identify the reason for NaN value
+Identify where the NaN value is coming from
 ```
 > nan_vertices <- which(is.nan(closeness_cent))
 > nan_vertices